 (17) Primary Market--Sometimes referred to as "Primary Market Area" or "Submarket" or "PMA".
-The area defined by the Qualified Market Analyst as described in §1.33(d)(8) of this title from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.
+The area defined by the Qualified Market Analyst as described in §1.33(d)(8) of this subchapter from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.

 (18) PCA--Property Condition Assessment.
 Sometimes referred to as "Physical Needs Assessment," "Project Capital Needs Assessments," "Property Condition Report," or "Property Work Write-Up."
-An evaluation of the physical condition of the existing property and evaluation of the cost of rehabilitation conducted in accordance with the Department's Property Condition Assessment Rules and Guidelines in §1.36 of this title as it relates to a specific Development.
+An evaluation of the physical condition of the existing property and evaluation of the cost of rehabilitation conducted in accordance with the Department's Property Condition Assessment Rules and Guidelines in §1.36 of this subchapter as it relates to a specific Development.

-(19) Qualified Market Analyst-- A real estate appraiser certified or licensed by the Texas Appraiser Licensing and Certification Board, a real estate consultant, or other professional currently active in the subject property's market area who demonstrates competency, expertise, and the ability to render a high quality written report.
+(19) Qualified Market Analyst--A real estate appraiser certified or licensed by the Texas Appraiser Licensing and Certification Board, a real estate consultant, or other professional currently active in the subject property's market area who demonstrates competency, expertise, and the ability to render a high quality written report.
 The individual's performance, experience, and educational background will provide the general basis for determining competency as a Market Analyst.
 Competency will be determined by the Department, in its sole discretion.
 The Qualified Market Analyst must be a Third Party.

-(20) Rent Over-Burdened Households--Non-elderly households paying more than 35% of gross income towards total housing expenses (unit rent plus utilities) and elderly households paying more than 40% of gross income towards total housing expenses.
+(20) Rent Over-Burdened Households--Non-elderly households paying more than 35% of gross income towards total housing expenses (unit rent plus utilities) and elderly households paying more than 50% of gross income towards total housing expenses.

-(21) Reserve Account--An individual account:
+(21) Reserve Account -- An individual account:

-(A) Created to fund any necessary repairs for a multifamily rental housing development; and(B) Maintained by a First Lien Lender or Bank Trustee.
+(A) Created to fund any necessary repairs for a multifamily rental housing development; and (B) Maintained by a First Lien Lender or Bank Trustee.

-(22) Restricted Market Rent--The restricted rent concluded by the Market Analyst for a particular unit type and size after adjustments are made to rents charged by owners of Comparable Units with the same rent and income restrictions.
+(22) Restricted Market Rent--The restricted rent concluded by the Qualified Market Analyst for a particular unit type and size after adjustments are made to rents charged by owners of Comparable Units with the same rent and income restrictions.

 (23) Secondary Market--Sometimes referred to as "Secondary Market Area".
-The area defined by the Qualified Market Analyst as described in §1.33(d)(7) of this title.
+The area defined by the Qualified Market Analyst as described in §1.33(d)(7) of this subchapter.

-(24) Supportive Housing--Sometimes referred to as "Transitional Housing."
-Rental housing intended solely for occupancy by individuals or households transitioning from homelessness or abusive situations to permanent housing and typically consisting primarily of efficiency units.
+(24) Supportive Housing--Residential Rental Developments intended for occupancy by individuals or households transitioning from homelessness, at risk of homelessness, or in need of specialized and specific social services.